Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="DoWaitFor"></a>
 #### DoWaitFor

-Waits for object to appear on screen.
+Waits for object to appear in the current browser.
+Object may be hidden or disabled.
 Requires Rapise 6.3+

 ```javascript
 DoWaitFor(xpathOrObjId, timeout, params)